Installment Agreements for Tax Repayment

 In-Business Trust Fund Express Agreement

 An In-Business Trust Fund Express agreement may be available for businesses that owe up to $25,000.
-You must pay the debt in full in 24 months or before the collection period expires, whichever is earlier.
+You must pay the liability in full in 24 months or before the collection period expires, whichever is earlier.
 You can also pay down the liability to $25,000 or less and then apply.

 Routine Installment Agreements